cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 When the user of your application wants to log out, clear any session data in your application including the user's access token and refresh token.
 If you have cached the [user's info](#user-info), make sure to also clear that.

 Afterward, you should **redirect** the user to the `/realms/uitid/protocol/openid-connect/logout` URL on the authorization server so the user's session is also cleared there.
-This redirect will be invisible to the end user, as the authorization server will simply clear the user's session and then redirect back to your application based on a `?post_logout_redirect_uris=...` URL parameter that you can specify.
-Note that you can only use an allowed "logout URL" as value for the `post_logout_redirect_uris` URL parameter.
+This redirect will be invisible to the end user, as the authorization server will simply clear the user's session and then redirect back to your application based on the `?post_logout_redirect_uri=...` URL parameter that you can specify.

+* Ideally you provide the ID token of the user in the `id_token_hint` parameter.
+This ensures the best logout experience.
+* If providing the ID token is impossible, you should provide the `client_id` parameter.
+* If you don't specify `client_id` or `id_token_hint` the user cannot be redirected to your `post_logout_redirect_uri` and will be shown a logout confirmation page instead.
+* If you don't specify `post_logout_redirect_uri` the user will not be redirected, but will also be shown a logout confirmation page.
+* Note that you can only use an allowed "logout URL" as value for the `post_logout_redirect_uri` URL parameter.
 (See [Requirements](#requirements))

 You can find more documentation about the `/realms/uitid/protocol/openid-connect/logout` endpoint in [OpenID Connect RP-Initiated Logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html#RPLogout).